 How India Inc. can emerge stronger from the slowdown

-Leaders must avoid knee-jerk reactions that harm long-term health and instead align strategy to their competitive and financial strengths.
+Facing a slowing economy and the rising threat of Coronavirus, Indian business leaders must avoid knee-jerk reactions and align strategy to their competitive and financial strengths.

 - Article |